 If you’re a fan of chocolate desserts, you can use a box mix to make red velvet cake mix cookies!

 Speaking of seasonal sweets, you just can’t go through fall without having at least one apple dessert!
-From apple cake German to simple 2 ingredient apple cinnamon rolls to the classic apple crisp, you have dozens of delectable options to choose from.
+From simple 2 ingredient apple cinnamon rolls to the classic apple crisp, you have dozens of delectable options to choose from.

 Cobblers, in general, are the simplest way to enjoy seasonal desserts.
 Along with sweet peaches, tart Bisquick cobbler cherry is another summer favorite in our household!
 Then, there’s strawberry blueberry cobbler in the spring.